iamhammyboi19/resumeInputToPDFfields/README.md

 ###### About

-> This is available to use on desktop application as there is no media queries for the css yet to make it a responsive design.
+> This is available to use on desktop and mobile web application.
+It is responsive.
 > This first version would be hosted on netlify.
 > I will implement node js authentications in the future because it uses just localStorage to save and retrieve your inputted details.
 > So even if you want to use on other computers your details would be available to use anywhere and continue updating